RaunakDey/InvODE/_sources/quickstart.rst

 Quickstart
 ==========

-This guide shows how to get started with `ODEOptimizer` from the `invode` package.
+This guide shows how to get started with the `invode` package.

 Installation
 ------------